Free Sobriety Calculator. Learn How Long Have I Been Sober? Sober Calculator.

 There are many challenges linked with addiction recovery and staying sober.
 Still, perhaps the biggest comes when a person completes most of their inpatient treatment and has to re-adjust to society as they begin taking on responsibilities again.
 You’ll probably be experiencing things differently or have different priorities now compared to before you began seeking therapy for your dependence.
 This amount of transition can be difficult when the outside world stays the same as it was before you left.

 There may be some inquiries on whether or not a 12-Step program for addiction treatment can help someone get sober.
 Still, there seems to be a like-mindedness that these support group meetings, simultaneously with an addiction treatment program or rehab, can improve recovery rates.
-A study conducted by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) discovered that this combination gave people in recovery a better chance of staying sober than people who have only admitted to a traditional treatment program and did not attend any support group meetings.
+Investigations conducted by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) discovered that this combination gave people in recovery a better chance of staying sober than people who have only been admitted to a traditional treatment program and did not attend support group meetings.

 Discovering ways to intercommunication with those you spent the most time with before your addiction treatment or explain your absence to friends and coworkers can be challenging.
 Many recovering addicts and alcoholics struggle with this, mostly caused by the stigma around drug addiction that is still current in society.

 Remember that you owe no one an explanation, but you should not be ashamed to confess that you are seeking therapy for drug or alcohol addiction.
 Addiction does not discriminate based on color, class, or other demographic.
-Recovery from alcohol and drug addiction is a lifelong process.
+Healing from alcohol and drug addiction is a lifelong process.
 Providing available recovery resources after treatment is possibly the best way to enhance the possibility that short-term abstinence becomes long-term recovery.

 Celebrate each day that you are winning regardless of your hardships.
 Use the sobriety calculator to keep track of your daily sobriety.
 Share it with your loved ones and with others that can be inspired in their early recovery.